0330 055 2678 | Client Portal |

 What is Defence in Depth?

 Defence in Depth is a multi-layered cybersecurity strategy.
 It is designed to protect an organisation’s data, systems, and networks.
 No single security measure is perfect.
-Therefore, using multiple layers—such as data security, application security, endpoint security, and network security—provides stronger protection.
+Therefore, using multiple layers—such as data security, application security, endpoint security, and network security can significantly improve an organisations cybersecurity posture.

 Key Components of Defence in Depth Cybersecurity

-Here are the essential layers that make up a strong Defence in Depth strategy:
+Here are the essential layers that make up a robust Defence in Depth strategy:

 1. Data Security Controls: Policies, procedures, and access controls to protect sensitive data from unauthorised access and breaches.
 Regular data audits and encryption can also enhance data security.